Soontao/presentations/src/ai/How_LLM_Works.md

 ---

+## Generation (L2) - Nature

+- reference `input tokens` and `generted tokens`

+it means, to get better performance, you have two options

+- provide more input
+- let LLM generate more output

+---

 ## Generation (L2) - Chat Template

 > chat model is already trained with chats conversations, so for (raw) prompt, you must `indicate` model to fill as `assistant`